knative/docs/serving/samples/helloworld-java-spark/README.md

-# Hello World - Spring Boot Java sample
+# Hello World - Spark Framework Java sample

-A simple web app written in Java using Spark Java Framework that you can use for testing.
+A simple web app written in Java using [Spark Framework](http://sparkjava.com/) that you can use for testing.

 ## Prerequisites